Til Schweiger: Career

-Onscreen, Schweiger first appeared as an actor in 1989 in the TV series "Lindenstraße".
+Onscreen, Schweiger first appeared as an actor in 1989 in the TV series Lindenstraße.
 His first film role came in 1991 with Manta, Manta.
 Additional TV and film roles followed, including Der bewegte Mann (Maybe, Maybe Not), Männerpension (Jailbirds), Das Mädchen Rosemarie (A Girl Called Rosemary), Bastard (Bandyta), Der große Bagarozy (The Devil and Ms. D.), Was tun, wenn's brennt (What to Do in Case of Fire?), Les Daltons vs. Lucky Luke, The Red Baron, Wo ist Fred (Where is Fred?), Phantomschmerz (Phantom Pain), Männerherzen (Men in the City), and others.

 Schweiger has also appeared as a supporting actor in American films, including Already Dead, King Arthur, In Enemy Hands, Magicians, Lara Croft: Tomb Raider – The Cradle of Life, Driven, SLC Punk!, Investigating Sex, Joe and Max, The Replacement Killers and New Year's Eve.
 He wore a Nazi uniform for the first time in his career for his role in Inglourious Basterds but, as Quentin Tarantino revealed, "only because his character was killing Nazis."

-Schweiger then appeared in the US productions The Courier with Mickey Rourke, This Means War (2012), with Chris Pine and Reese Witherspoon and more recently in 2013 as Darko in The Necessary Death of Charlie Countryman with Shia LaBeouf among others.
-He also made an appearance in 2014's Muppets Most Wanted.
-His latest big screen appearance was in David Leitch's Atomic Blonde.
+Schweiger then appeared in the American productions The Courier with Mickey Rourke, This Means War (2012) with Chris Pine and Reese Witherspoon, and in 2013 as Darko in Charlie Countryman with Shia LaBeouf among others.
+He also made an appearance in 2014's Muppets Most Wanted, 2017's David Leitch's Atomic Blonde, and 2024's The Ministry of Ungentlemanly Warfare.

+In November 2024, Til Schweiger took part in the filming of a promotional video about drift in Minsk (Belarus).

 Personal life

 Schweiger married American model Dana Carlsen on 19 June 1995.
 They have four children: Valentin Florian Schweiger (born 1995), Luna Marie Schweiger (born 1997), Lilli Camille Schweiger (born 1998), and Emma Tiger Schweiger (born 2002).
 Schweiger and Carlsen separated in 2005 and were divorced in 2014.

-Schweiger lives in Mallorca, Spain, and his neighbour is German former cyclist Jan Ullrich.
+Schweiger lives in Mallorca, Spain, and his neighbour is former German cyclist Jan Ullrich.
 In August 2018, Ullrich was arrested for allegedly breaking onto Schweiger's property and threatening him.